Abzraja/extract-transform-load-group-project/README.md

 ## Project Proposal:<a id="proposal"></a>

-For the complete proposal report please refer to:\n [Project Proposal](0%20-%20Project%20Proposal.pdf) PDF File.
+For the complete proposal report please refer to:\
+[Project Proposal](0%20-%20Project%20Proposal.pdf) PDF File.

 ### Project Outline<a id="outline"></a>